PaddlePaddle/docs/docs/api_guides/low_level/parameter_en.rst

 ##################

 .. note::
-  The paddle.fluid.* APIs are deprecated.
+  The `paddle.fluid.*` APIs are deprecated.
 Please use the latest Paddle API versions instead.

-Model parameters are weights and biases in a model.
-In Paddle, they are instances of `paddle.framework.Parameter` class which is inherited from `paddle.framework.Variable`.
-These parameters are learnable variables that have gradients and can be optimized.
+Model parameters are usually weights and bias in the model.
+In Paddle's dynamic graph mode, they correspond to the :code:`EagerParamBase` class.
+Model parameters are learnable variables that have gradients and can be optimized.
+In Paddle, custom parameters can be created using :ref:`cn_api_paddle_create_parameter` .

 You can configure properties related to model parameters using :ref:`cn_api_paddle_ParamAttr`.
 The configurable options include: